 For more information about the Graduate School, check out their website!

-The mission of the Laboratory for Interdisciplinary Statistical Analysis (LISA) is to provide statistical advice, analysis, and education to Virginia Tech researchers by offering individual collaboration meetings, walk-in consulting, educational short courses, and support for interdisciplinary research projects.
+The mission of the Statistical Collaboration Laboratory of Virginia Tech (SCL) is to provide statistical advice, analysis, and education to Virginia Tech researchers by offering individual collaboration meetings, walk-in consulting, educational short courses, and support for interdisciplinary research projects.

 Our statistical collaborators are trained to help design experiments, analyze and plot data, run statistical software, interpret results, and communicate statistical concepts to non-statisticians free of charge to those in participating colleges.
 We collaborate on projects in disciplines ranging from social science to rocket science.

-For more information about LISA, check out their website!
+For more information about SCL, check out their website!

 The Vice President for Information Technology and Chief Information Officer oversees a division responsible for the following: